maxpou/maxpou.fr/_drafts/github.md

     </details>

-## URL shortener

-Github provides an URL shortener such as bit.ly for your GitHub repositories: https://git.io/

-## Gist an other kind of repository
+## Gist, another kind of repository

 Each [gist](https://gist.github.com/) is a Github repository.
 So you can clone and fork them, exactly like a Github repository: